ashokb24/spring-webflux-poc/README.md

     brew install cassandra

 Some commands that helps you related to cassandra are below.
-I've set the below comma

- - List item

-nds as alias on my bashprofile.
+I've set the below commands as alias on my bashprofile.

  - To start the cassandra instance post installation.

     cassandra -f

  - Type **cqlsh** to enter cqlsh shell.

  - On cqlsh shell
 	 - Create Keyspace Command
 		 - create keyspace <keyspace_name> WITH replication = {'class': 'SimpleStrategy', 'replication_factor':1};